aws-lite/performance/readme.md

 Each test Lambda has only and exactly what it requires to complete the benchmark; all extraneous dependencies and operations are removed.

 Benchmarks are run on regular intervals to account for ongoing improvements.
+Additional, more granular data will be published soon.

 <p align=center>
   <picture>